 When you consume meat, your digestive system works extra hard to digest the meat.
 When the system lacks the required enzymes to do its work, it engages enzymes from other parts of the body to help out, depleting the body’s natural enzymes.
 That’s why, after a heavy meaty meal, you may feel lazy and sleepy.
 This is because more enzymes than necessary are consumed and are working overtime to digest the meat.

 Don’t get too smart and eat plenty of fruits after you consume a huge meal, expecting the fruits to do its job in providing enzymes for digestion.
 It doesn’t work that way.

 Fruits take up to an hour to digest.
-And, because meat takes much longer to digest, the fruit you consumed after a meal will just sit on top of the undigested food in your intestines.
-This causes the fruit sugar to ferment in your stomach and it starts to putrefy, producing gas, and causing a host of problems to your health.
+And, because meat takes much longer to digest, the fruit you consume after a meal will just sit on top of the undigested food in your digestive tract.
+This causes the fruit sugar to ferment in your stomach and it starts to putrefy, produce gas, and cause a host of problems to your health.